samrudhdhirangrej/Probabilistic-Hard-Attention/README.md

 ## Requirements:
 torch==1.8.1

 torchvision==0.9.1

 tensorboard==2.5.0

 fire==0.4.0

+## Training a model
-## Example commands to run the code for SVHN dataset are provided in run.sh
+Example commands to train the model for SVHN dataset are provided in run.sh